 The limitations of the data mean that we do not capture all of the capital flows to EMEs channeled via actively managed multi-country mutual funds.
-Using Morningstar data we estimate that at end-2017 around USD430bn of EME bonds were held in nondomestic mutual funds which were not dedicated to bonds from a particular EME.
+Using Morningstar data we estimate that at end-2017 around USD430bn of EME bonds were held in non-domestic mutual funds which were not dedicated to bonds from a particular EME.
 The funds in our sample held USD100bn of EME government bonds in the third quarter of 2017.
 This represents about a quarter of the bonds held in overseas mutual funds with discretion to divest, which is the sample we want in order to analyze manager reallocation across and out of EME countries.
 Investments in EME bonds account for 9% of our sample funds' investments.
 EME bonds are often commingled with other asset classes: less than a fifth of the bonds in our sample are held by funds for whom EME bonds account for more than 60% of their assets.
 At end-2017, 43% of bonds in our sample were issued by Latin American countries, with countries in Asia and EMEA accounting for 33% and 24% respectively.
-Thus our sample is broadly in line with each regions' share of total EME government debt outstanding (43%, 37% and 20%) respectively).
-Our sample of USD100bn EME government bonds amounts to only 2\% of total EME government bond debt outstanding, and thus we cannot easily extrapolate to quantify aggregate effects from our results.
-However, we are able to separate and analyze the manager reallocation and investor flow components of EME capital flows using a key financial market segment.
+Thus our sample is broadly in line with each regions' share of total EME government debt outstanding (43%, 37% and 20% respectively).
+Our sample of USD100bn EME government bonds amounts to only 2% of total EME government bond debt outstanding, and thus we cannot easily extrapolate to quantify aggregate effects from our results.
+However, we are able to gain novel insights by separating and analyzing the manager reallocation and investor flow components of EME capital flows using a key financial market segment.

-29Also, we confirm that changes in the value of "missing assets" are not correlated with changes in the value of another asset class.
+&lt;sup>29Also, we confirm that changes in the value of "missing assets" are not correlated with changes in the value of another asset class.
 Had they been correlated, changes which our methodology attributed to "reallocation" to/from a particular asset class could actually be driven by failure to consistently report a particular type of asset.

-30Funds enter and leave the dataset throughout the sample period.
+$^{30}\mathrm{Funds}$ enter and leave the dataset throughout the sample period.

-4 Importance of investor flows versus manager reallocation
+4 Importance of investor flows and manager reallocation

-Analysis using our data and statistics from the IMF source shows that the two components of capital flows we delineate are both relevant and not always in the same direction.
-Manager reallocation is the most significant driver of portfolio debt outflows from individual countries in our sample, consistent with the Hungarian case study outlined below.
-For each EME, we identify the peak quarterly portfolio debt outflow they experienced between 2011 and 2017 using IMF data, and find that in these quarters, manager reallocation for our funds was equivalent to around 9% of the outflows, while sales due to investor flows were equivalent to around 4% of the outflows.
+In this section we combine our bottom-up data with country-level aggregate statistics form the IMF (on portfolio debt flows) and the BIS (on holdings of EME debt).
+The analysis shows that the two components of capital flows we delineate are both relevant and do not always flow in the same direction.
+For each EME, we identified the peak quarterly portfolio debt outflow they experienced between 2011 and 2017 using IMF data.
+In these quarters, manager reallocation for our funds was equivalent to around 9% of the outflows, while sales due to investor flows were equivalent to around 4% of the outflows.
+Thus manager reallocation is the most significant driver of portfolio debt outflows from individual countries in our sample, the Hungarian case study outlined below provides further evidence on this point.

-Investor flows are the most significant driver of portfolio debt outflows from EMEs in aggregate.
-In quarters between 2011 and 2017, where aggregate fund holdings of EME bonds fell due to non-valuation effects, investor flows accounted for around three-quarters of the fall, while manager reallocation accounted for around one-quarter.
+At the same time, investor flows are the most significant driver of portfolio debt outflows from EMEs in aggregate.
+In quarters between 2011 and 2017, where aggregate fund holdings of EME bonds fell due to non-valuation effects, investor flows accounted for around three-quarters of the change, while manager reallocation accounted for around one-quarter.